techasdfghjkl/techasdfghjkl/README.md

 - 👋 Hi, IAM tecyh giant
-- 👀 I’m interested in
+- 👀 I’m interested in tech
 - 🌱 I’m currently learning binary
 - 💞️ I’m looking to collaborate on tech updates
 - 📫 How to reach me : through